 Fundamentals of electricity and related automotive circuits, tracing of vehicle wiring diagrams and repair of collision related malfunctions of electrical components and wiring.
 Identification and usage of electrical test tools and head lamp aiming.
 Air conditioning theory of operation, properties of refrigerants, and safety procedures.
 Set up and use of air conditioning service equipment.
 Refrigerant reclaiming, recycling, evacuation and recharging.
 Diagnostic procedures for troubleshooting air conditioning systems.
 Safety precautions and disabling procedures for working on and around hybrid vehicle electrical systems.
-Prerequisite(s): ABDY2110

-ABDY2130 | Restraint Systems & Stationary Glass | Lec/Lab (3 Credits) The development of restraint systems.
-Air bag theory of operation, function of components and wiring, deployment conditions, safety precautions, and inspection procedures for restraint systems.
-Practice of service procedures for air bag and seat belt systems.
-The role that glass plays in a modern vehicle.
-Procedures for replacement of structural glass and for correction of wind noises and water leaks.
-Removal and reinstallation of interior trim.
+ABDY2131 | Restraint Systems & Stationary Glass | Lec/Lab (3 Credits) Explore the history of the development of restraint systems.
+Examine air bag theory of operation, function of components and wiring, deployment conditions, safety precautions, and inspection procedures for restraint systems.
+Practice service procedures for air bag and seat belt systems.
+Examine the role that glass plays in a modern vehicle.
+Demonstrate procedures for replacement of structural glass, correction of wind noises and water leaks, and removal and re-installation of interior trim.